marcelpatrick/3rdPersonShooter/README.md

 	UPROPERTY(EditDefaultsOnly, Category = "Combat")
 	TSubclassOf<class AProjectile> ProjectileClass;
 ```
 In the tank blueprint > Combat > Projectile Class set BP_Projectile as the Projectile class to be spawned by the Tank.
 Now the Tank's projectile class is set to our BP_Projectile type, which is a UClass type.
 Meaning that now our tank will spawn a projectile that is based on the blueprint that we created, BP_Projectile and which already contains the static mesh of the projectile 3d representation.
 Had we not used TSubclassOf<> it would only spawn an object based on a raw c++ class which could not contain a static mesh.
+Do the same thing in BP_PawnTower blueprint.

 Define the action callback function Fire() in BasePawn.cpp - because this one will be inherited by both the Tank and the Tower actors.